iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 5. Repeat 3 and 4 until we cannot find any new centroid after recalculation.

 Advantages:
-1. Simple to understand and implement.
-2. Efficient and can be applied over large data sets.
+1. Simple to understand and can be applied over large data sets.
-3. Versatile unsupervised ML algorithm that can be used for data exploration and clustering.
+2. Versatile unsupervised ML algorithm that can be used for data exploration and clustering.

+**Usage:**
+1. **Market Segmentation:** Grouping customers based on purchasing behavior, age, income, etc.
+2. **Document Classification:** Grouping documents by topics or contents.
+3. **Image Compression:** Reducing the number of colours in an image.
+4. **Spatial Data Analysis:** Identifying areas of similar land use in an urban setting.
+5. **Anomaly Detection:** Detecting unusual patterns or outliers in datasets.

 <h3 name='hc'>2.
 Hierarchical Clustering</h3>

- Groups data points into a `hierarchy` of clusters.
+- Groups data points into a `hierarchy` of clusters.
+- No need to specify the number of clusters `K` in advance.
+- A dendrogram can be used to visualize and determine the number of clusters in the data.

 A. Agglomerative
 - Bottom-Up Approach
 - `AGNES`: **Ag**glomerative **Nes**ting
-- Starts with treating each data point as a part of its own individual cluster.
+- Starts with treating each data point as a single cluster and then merges the closest data points.
-- After each iteration, similar and closest clusters are merged with each other, until there is only one cluster remaining.
+- After each iteration, similar and closest clusters are merged, until there is only one cluster left.

 B. Divisive
 - Top Down Approach
 - **DIANA** ( **Di**vise **Ana**lysis )
-- Starts with all the data points in a single cluster.
+- Starts with all the data points in a single cluster and recursively splits the clusters until each cluster contains a single data point.
 - After each iteration, it splits the large clusters into two smaller clusters, until each cluster contains only one data point.

 ### How do we Calculate the similarity between the clusters?